autoplot/documentation/javadoc/org/autoplot/AutoplotUI.md

-# org.autoplot.AutoplotUIThe Autoplot application GUI.
-This is the entry point for the application, wrapping the internal
+# org.autoplot.AutoplotUI

- application model with conveniences like bookmarks, time range editors and history.
+The Autoplot application GUI.
+This is the entry point for the application, wrapping the internal application model with conveniences like bookmarks, time range editors and history.

-AutoplotUI( org.autoplot.ApplicationModel model )
+# AutoplotUI( org.autoplot.ApplicationModel model )
 Creates new form AutoplotUI

 ***